anonymous-apple/XPGFuzz/README.md

 This repository is intended to be shared as an **anonymous artifact**.
 It contains **no hardcoded API keys**.

-Youtube vide to share [XPGFuzz](https://www.youtube.com/watch?v=itvrstXCgIc), made by notebookklm.
+Youtube vide to share [XPGFuzz](https://www.youtube.com/watch?v=itvrstXCgIc), made by notebooklm.

 ---